Accelerated Aging Temperature Calculator

 What temperature is typically used for accelerated aging?

 Tests are typically conducted at 50°C, 55°C, or 60°C, depending on the material and standard.
-For medical devices, 55°C is generally the preferred temperature, according to the ASTM F1980 standard.
+For medical devices, 55°C is generally the preferred temperature, as specified in the ASTM F1980 standard.

 How to measure accelerated aging?

-First test the samples in high heat and humidity and then compare their results (such as strength, sterility) with old samples taken over time.
+First, test the samples under high heat and humidity, and then compare their results (such as strength and sterility) with those of old samples taken over time.

 What is accelerated aging at 55°C?